dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Configuration profile changes (supervised only)**: **Block** prevents configuration profile changes on the device. **Not configured** (default) allows the user to install configuration profiles.
 - **Activation Lock (supervised only)**: Choose **Allow** to enable Activation Lock on supervised iOS devices.
 Activation Lock makes it harder for a lost or stolen device to be reactivated.
 - **Block app removal (supervised only)**: Choose **Block** to prevent users from removing apps. **Not configured** (default) allows users to remove apps from the device.
 - **Blocks USB Restricted mode (supervised only)**: Choose **Block** to disable USB Restricted mode on supervised devices.
-USB Restricted mode blocks USB accessories from exchanging data with a device that's locked for over an hour. **Not configured** (default) allows USB Restricted mode.
+USB Restricted mode prevents USB accessories from exchanging data with a device that's locked for over an hour. **Not configured** (default) allows USB Restricted mode.
 - **Force automatic date and time (supervised only)**: **Require** forces supervised devices to set the Date & Time automatically.
 The device's time zone is updated when the device has cellular connections or has Wi-Fi with location services enabled.
 - **Require students to request permission to leave Classroom course (supervised only)**: **Require** forces students enrolled in an unmanaged course using the Classroom app to request permission from the teacher to leave the course. **Not configured** (default) doesn't force the student to ask for permission.